Nesa00/Math-in-batch/README.md

   This is math script where you can check you basic math skils.
   Unfortunately guys i'm to lazy to add division so you cn only do +, -, *,

-# language
-  I'm sorry but my native language is SERBIAN so all text are writen is serbian language. so if you have some question contact me

 # What to do to run
   downolad and run main.bat
   3 optons to choose